4 Simple Steps to Save, Organize, and Print Photos

 I create more than just a monthly album.
 For example:

 You can add photos to these albums anytime.
-I love have monthly albums as well as event/people specific albums.
+I love having monthly albums as well as event/people-specific albums.

-These albums in my Amazon Photos App make it super easy to find a photo when I need to.
-I simply open my app, click “albums”, and find the right one.
-No need to scroll through the thousands of photos in my iPhone photo app.
+These albums in my Amazon Photos App make it super easy to find a photo when needed.
+I open my app, click “albums,” and find the right one—there’s no need to scroll through the thousands of pictures in my iPhone photo app.

 Step 3